 It's not a bird, it's not plain, it's.........

 Leslie Lamport and the LaTeX3 project team

-The second test release of LaTeX is now available.
-Notes about this
+The new release of LaTeX is now available for testing.

 LaTeX2e is the new standard version of LaTeX -- prepared and supported